Elimination of Tesla's charging department raises worries as EVs from other automakers join network

 The tech news site The Information, The New York Times and others reported that Musk told managers of the layoffs in an email.

-Cutting the charging department raised questions in the industry about whether adding EVs from other automakers would work with no staff to support the changes.
+Cutting the charging department raised questions in the industry about whether adding EVs from other automakers would work with no staff to support adding vehicles made by other automakers.
 But Ford, the first in the industry to sign up with Tesla, said its plans to join have not changed.

 General Motors was a little more cautious.
 “We are continuing to monitor the situation regarding changes to the Supercharger team and the potential impacts,” it said in a statement.